eduardo-antunes/plainline/README.md

 - `separator` determines the text that is shown between the outputs of providers;
 - and `provide_opts` is a table of provider options.

-Providers are simply functions that fetch a particular piece information and display it in text form.
+Providers are simply functions that fetch a particular piece of information and display it in text form.
 They are the building blocks of the statusline.
 The buitin providers, which are all defined in [`providers.lua`](./lua/plainline/providers.lua), can be specified by name.
 You can also pass your own functions as providers, as long as those functions return strings (or nil).